souritrakar/prompto/README.md

 # Shopify Front-end Developer Challenge (Fall 2022)

 My attempt at the Shopify Front-end Developer Challenge (Fall 2022).
 Although I cannot apply for Shopify internships just yet (since I was 14 at the time of making), I decided to try my hand at the challenge and see what it's like.
+(Note: Due to OpenAI API Key Restrictions it may not work at the moment)

 Try it out: https://prompto.netlify.app/